Familial hemiplegic migraine: FHM4 (1q31)

 The final locus for FHM maps to the q-arm of chromosome 1.
 A number of attractive candidate genes occur in this area, though no mutations in them have yet been linked to FHM4.

 Other genetic associations

-A fourth gene associated with this condition is the proline-rich transmembrane protein 2 (PRRT2 gene) - an axonal protein associated with the exocytosis complex.

-A fifth gene associated with this condition is SLC4A4, which encodes the electrogenic NaHCO3 cotransporter NBCe1.
+Other genes associated with this condition are proline-rich transmembrane protein 2 (PRRT2) and SLC4A4, which encodes the electrogenic NaHCO3 cotransporter NBCe1.

 Diagnosis

 Diagnosis of FHM is made according to these criteria: